ga-dc/installfest/installfest.md

 If you haven't done so already, open Terminal so you can begin entering commands.

 You can open Terminal by:
-- typing "Terminal" into Spotlight (ensure you select the Termainl app)
+- typing "Terminal" into Spotlight (ensure you select the Terminal app)
 - or you can open it from Finder, look in "Applications > Utilities".